The Shorturl.at Virus

 What is probably the most disturbing fact about programs such as the Shorturl.at malware is that users often face difficulties when trying to uninstall them and to remove their browser changes.
 No matter how hard they try, the hijacker’s settings seem to stick to the default web browser in the system and even a change of one browser to another one cannot help eliminate the unwanted software and restore the previous search engine and/or homepage.

-That is because programs like Shorturl.at typically install some helper elements to facilitate their activity and unless those helper elements are detected and fully removed, the user can’t gain control over their browser.
+Virus-like pages similar to www.shorturl.at typically install some helper elements to facilitate their activity and unless those helper elements are detected and fully removed, the user can’t gain control over their browser.
 The detection of all the hijacker-related elements, however, normally requires some help from a professional removal tool or detailed guide.
-That’s why, after this article, we have published a removal guide with a description of the whole uninstallation process of Shorturl.at.
+That’s why, after this article, we have published a removal guide with a description of the whole uninstallation process of www.shorturl.at.
 The manual is free and quick to follow but we do advise you to combine it with the automatic removal tool for optimal results.